-- You can go on to explore the settings option by clicking on the ‘Cam/Mic’ button on the right.
-This option allows you to set up your camera, audio and green screen.
+- You can go on to explore the settings option by clicking on the Cam/Mic button on the right.
+This option will display a pop-up which allows you to set up your camera, audio and virtual background.

 - Select your display name and enter the broadcast studio